-- Protecting your appliances: When power returns, there will be a surge of electrical energy that could damage sensitive equipment like computers, TVs or VCRs.
+- Protecting your appliances: When power returns, there will be a surge of electrical energy that could damage sensitive equipment like computers, laptops, or televisions.

 - Safety: It is easy to forget during an outage that you had a stove burner or an iron on.
 If you're away from home when electric service is restored, you can have a serious safety hazard.

 - Helping your utility to restore service: Restarting appliances can use almost double the amount of electricity that they use when running normally.
 Think of the way lights dim briefly when the A/C fan comes on.
 Then imagine the power demands placed on the electric system when every customer needs more power than usual - all at the same time.
 When the main switches are re-energized, this demand can cause breakers to trip.
 It helps if you don't have all your appliances waiting to draw power the instant it is restored.